McDonald’s SWOT Analysis (2026): Beyond the Burger

 Royalties and Fees: Franchisees pay an initial fee of $45,000 per restaurant and ongoing royalties, which are approximately 4-5% of their sales, to use the brand and system.
 This provides McDonald’s with a very profitable, low-overhead income.

 Real Estate Empire: This is the secret sauce.
-McDonald’s owns the buildings for ~78% of its conventional franchised restaurants.
+McDonald’s often owns or controls the land and buildings for its conventional franchised restaurants.
 These sites are then leased out to franchisees who pay rent regardless of sales performance.
 This generates a significant and stable source of rental income.
 Furthermore, McDonald’s has first dibs on prime locations.

 McDonald’s Secret Sauce: A Real Estate Empire?